ccmucdenver/ccm-docs/docs/overview.md

 # Clusters Overview
 ![cluster](img/cluster.png)
+## Quick basics

-* Connect by command line ssh to one of the head nodes, math-alderaan.ucdenver.pvt or clas-compute.ucdenver.pvt, using your university username and password.
+* Connect by command line ssh to one of the head nodes,

+    ssh math-alderaan.ucdenver.pvt
+or
+    clas-compute.ucdenver.pvt
+using your university username and password.
-* Write a job script, say `myjob`, with the commands to execute and special comments how many cores and which kind of node it needs (partition name)
+* Write a job script, say `myjob`, with the commands to execute and special comments how many cores and which kind of node it needs (partition name).
+See [examples](../examples).
 * Submit the script to the SLURM scheduler by `sbatch myjob`
 * The scheduler finds a compute node with enough free cores, marks the cores as allocated, and starts executing the job script on the node.